CerBeer/nodejs2024Q3-service/README.md

 ```

 ## Wait until the necessary images are downloaded, containers are assembled and launched, this will be indicated by the appearance of the following message in the terminal:
-app | [Nest] 286 - 11/17/2024, 9:36:09 PM LOG [NestApplication] Nest application successfully started
+### [NestApplication] Nest application successfully started

-After starting the app on port (4000 as default) you can open
-in your browser OpenAPI documentation by typing
+## After starting the app on port (4000 as default) you can open in your browser OpenAPI documentation by typing

 ```
 http://localhost:4000/doc/.
 ```